 The arguments above in this subsection show that the map $F\mapsto [(\idealc,\epsilon)]$ is well-defined.
-To verify that the correspondence~\eqref{en:QtoCl} is well-defined, it remains to check that the class of $(\idealc ,\epsilon )$ in $\ClOr $ is invariant under changes of the representative $F$ of the equivalence class $[F]\in Q(D)$.
-However, we postpone this proof to Subsection~\ref{subsection=endoftheproof}.
+To verify that correspondence~\eqref{en:QtoCl} is well-defined, it remains to check that the class of $(\idealc ,\epsilon )$ in $\ClOr $ is invariant under changes of the representative $F$ of the equivalence class $[F]\in Q(D)$.
+This will be done in Subsection~\ref{subsection=endoftheproof}.